Webklex/laravel-imap/README.md

 Laravel IMAP is an easy way to integrate the native php imap library into your **Laravel** app.

+> If you want to use this library outside of Laravel, please head over to [webklex/php-imap](https://github.com/Webklex/php-imap)

 ## Table of Contents

 - [Installation](#installation)